codepath/android_guides/Gestures-and-Touch-Events.md

 });
 ```

 Check out the [vogella dragging tutorial](http://www.vogella.com/articles/AndroidDragAndDrop/article.html) or [the javapapers dragging tutorial](http://javapapers.com/android/android-drag-and-drop/) for a detailed look at handling dragging and dropping.
-Read the official [drag and drop](http://developer.android.com/guide/topics/ui/drag-drop.html) guide for the official overview.
+Read the official [drag and drop](http://developer.android.com/guide/topics/ui/drag-drop.html) guide for a more detail overview.

 ### Shake Detection